 Kings typically also wore significantly long cloaks which came to use expensive silk trimmings by the 9th century.
 A long and broad iron sword, often ceremonial, was also carried by the King as a part of his clothing.
 By the 10th century, cloaks worn by kings had grown more elaborate and used cords and tassels to give them a regal look.

-Men’s clothing in the Anglo-Saxon society was typically of two types: clothing worn by the commoners and that worn by those of noble origins.
-Commoners usually wore tunic made of coarse wool and in some cases, woollen trousers as well.
+Men’s clothing in Anglo-Saxon society was typically of two types: clothing worn by the commoners and that worn by those of noble origins.
+Commoners usually wore tunics made of coarse wool and in some cases, woolen trousers as well.

 Men of nobility wore trousers or leggings, better-made tunics with cloaks on top.
 The cloaks worn by the rich were typically made of fur and fastened in place by the use of intricate metal brooches.
 Trousers were typically worn when a man used a shorter tunic or cloak.

-Women in the Anglo-Saxon society wore simpler dresses in comparison, although their dresses were typically of brighter colours.
-Women typically wore undergarments made of linen on top of which a woollen gown was worn which fell to the ankles.
+Women in Anglo-Saxon society wore simpler dresses in comparison, although their dresses were typical of brighter colors.
+Women typically wore undergarments made of linen on top of which a woolen gown was worn which fell to the ankles.